Facing Property Crime Charges That Could Ruin Your Record? A Nashville Property Crimes Lawyer Can Help

 Common defenses against trespassing include proving lack of intent, mistaken location, or the right to access the property.
 Aggravated trespassing, especially if it involves threats or damage, requires specific legal arguments best handled by a qualified defense attorney.

-What is the statute of limitations for property crimes in Tennessee?
+What is the statute of limitations for property crimes?

 In Tennessee, the statute of limitations varies by crime.
 For instance, misdemeanors like basic trespassing generally have a shorter one-year limit, while felonies like burglary or arson may have statutes extending up to 15 years.
 Consult a legal professional for precise timelines for each charge.